 Current planning applications and previous ones for the last three years can be viewed at the Parish Office in Catterall Village Hall during the Residents Surgeries held on Monday mornings and Wednesday afternoons.

-Catterall Playing Field is a well used recreational ground owned and maintained by the Parish Council.
-The Field offers two football pitches, a Multi Use Games Area, Youth Shelter and skateramp.
-Catterall Village Hall is also situated on the Field together with a large car park, giving vehicular access to the facilities.
-The Play Area is provided and maintained by Wyre Borough Council.
+The Queen Elizabeth II Playing Field is a well used recreational ground owned and maintained by the Parish Council.
+The Field offers a full sized regulation football league pitch, a Multi Use Games Area and Youth Shelter.
+Catterall Village Hall is also situated on the field together with a large car park, giving vehicular access to the facilities.
+The Play Area is provided and maintained by Wyre Council.

 The Christmas Tree at the side of the Memorial Garden is erected each year by the Parish Council.
 The lighting up ceremony is held on Advent Sunday at 5.00pm when carols are sung by pupils from Kirkland and Catterall St. Helen's Primary School.
 This is followed by a walk to light the Christmas Tree in Churchtown.

 The public seats in the Parish are owned and maintained by the Parish Council.
 These are situated: